Ferlab-Ste-Justine/terraform-libvirt-bastion/README.md

 The package takes an public external ssh key to login to the bastion and an internal ssh key pair that will be setup on the bastion so that a user can login to other machines from the bastion.

-The bastion provision some packages as part of its cloud-init logic: ansible, netaddr, jq
+The bastion provision docker as part of its cloud-init logic.

 # Usage